comraderoyce/and-wells/content/writing/sql-tableau.md

 GROUP BY 1, 2, 3
 ```

-# Optimizations

-Use `SELECT DISTINCT` instead of `SELECT` to return fewer rows if you only need the unique values from a table.

-Tooling is important.
-Things would have likely proceeded much faster if I had access to SQL Workbench to properly explore the data objects.
-As it were, the virtual machine I was using refused to run SQL Workbench so I was stuck with writing queries in VS Code and testing them by running the query through Tableau.
-Not ideal.
-Not made any better by the fact that I didn't know how to use a data extract and was instead using Live queries.

-It took a bit to get set up to start the work.
-The first step was getting access to a virtual workstation.
-Then getting correct permissions to the Redshift data lake.
-Then getting a Tableau license and install permissions on the virtual workspace.
-Then getting the connector to Tableau working with the particularly finicky settings of the Redshift instance.
-A few weeks later, I was able to access the data objects within Tableau and start creating a workbook.
-Making this more turn-key would have likely saved about $50,000 in working time between client and contractor billable hours.
-This is particularly painful when the blocks boil down to simple things providing database permissions and paying for licenses.
-If there isn't a study on the

 # Tableau Notes

 Once the basic data is in a good place with a reasonable query, some other useful features of Tableau let you further manipulate things in the way you might want.